stevekinney/stevekinney.net/src/routes/courses/figma/[slug]/aligning-objects.md

 ## Tidy Up

-The "Tidy Up" feature in Figma streamlines the organization of multiple objects by automatically aligning and distributing them with a single click.
-This functionality not only saves time but also effort, making it a favorite among users who value efficiency and order in their design processes.
+The "Tidy Up" feature in Figma makes it easy to organize multiple objects by automatically aligning and distributing them with a single click.

+- [ ] Add more around the **Tidy Up** feature.